Cable Seated Crunch

 • Is Cable Seated Crunch better than bodyweight crunches?

-It adds load progression, which can help strength and hypertrophy.
+It is different, but the added load progression can help with strength and hypertrophy.

-Arms should stabilize while torso does most of the work.
+No, the arms mainly stabilize while the torso does most of the work.

-Hinging at hips instead of flexing the torso.
+Hinging at the hips instead of flexing the torso into a true crunch.

-Moderate to high reps are common for cable crunches.
+Moderate to high reps are common because it is a controlled abdominal isolation exercise.

-Yes, but keep control and avoid forcing spinal twisting.
+You can, but keep it controlled and avoid forcing a hard spinal twist.

 Did you know tracking your workouts leads to better results?